 This is not a phased TMDL.
 The document includes a description of the ongoing monitoring that will take place to monitor changes in the water quality of the impaired segments.
 The State discusses its plans for monitoring as and after the TMDL is implemented (TMDL p.
-82).
+59).
+The DEM specifically recommends sampling the area twice a year, and provides reasonable plan for doing so.
+It also discusses other groups' monitoring that will likely take place.

-Assessment: EPA concludes that the anticipated monitoring by DEM is sufficient to evaluate the adequacy of progress toward attainment of WQS, although not a required element of EPA's TMDL approval process.
+Assessment: EPA concludes that the anticipated monitoring by DEM and other groups is sufficient to evaluate the adequacy of progress toward attainment of WQS, although not a required element of EPA's TMDL approval process.